remarcmij/promise-demo/README.md

 | 4-all-chain.js   | Example: `Promise.all().then(...).catch()` |
 | 5-all-await.js   | Example: `await Promise.all()`             |

-The example code these files should be studied in order to make sense of the produced console output.

-To run a command from a terminal window, type `node` follow by a space and the starting number of the example file name, then press the <kbd>Tab</kbd>key for auto-completion, followed by another space and finally the `<option>` expected by the command.
+To run a command from a terminal window, type `node` follow by a space and the starting number of the example file name, then press the <kbd>Tab</kbd>key for auto-completion, followed by another space and finally the `<option>` number expected by the command.

-### Promise chain
+## Promise Chain Examples

-All promise chain examples have this code in common:
+The promise chain examples 1 & 2 have this code in common:

 ```js
 function main(option) {